Chart Color Schemes

 The level of cultural diversity witnessed in Sippy Downs was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Sippy Downs had a higher than average cultural diversity, with 11.4% of its population speaking a language other than English at home and 26.4% born overseas.
-Christianity was the predominant religion in Sippy Downs, making up 45.1% of people.
-Judaism comprised 0.2% of the population, which was similar to the Rest of Qld figure of 0.2%.
+Christianity was the predominant religion in Sippy Downs, comprising 45.1% of people.
+Judaism was notably overrepresented, making up 0.2% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity